patrickbucher/learning-rust/diary.md

 linked list with useful features.
 I'll try that out at another occasion.
 I now have some useful notes for smart pointers.

+In the evening, I messed around with a double linked list.
+I realized that I could also implement a sorting list with a single linked list, defeating the point of the exercise.
+So I'll continue with chapter 16 tomorrow.

 # Day 21 (2024-04-14)

 I continued reading chapter 15 while taking notes and writing some example code.